paoloricciuti/uri-template-matcher/README.md

 # URI Template Matcher

-A lightweight URI template matcher based on RFC 6570 that allows you to register URI templates and match URIs against them to extract parameters.
+A lightweight URI template library based on RFC 6570 that supports both matching URIs against templates to extract parameters and expanding templates with variables to generate URIs.

 ## Installation